AI-powered text processing using embeddings and large language models.

 llm:generate(prompt: string, options: string, arg1: any, arg2: any, ...) → typed

-• "output_type=string" — specify output type (default: string)
+• "output_type=string" - Specify output type (default: string)

-• "selected_models=gpt-4o" — filter to single model
+• "selected_models=gpt-4o" - Filter to single model type

-• "selected_models=gpt-4o;gpt-4o-mini;gpt-4.1" — filter to multiple models
+• "selected_models=gpt-4o;gpt-4o-mini;gpt-4.1" - Filter to multiple model types (semicolon-separated)

-answer(Q, A) <- question(Q), A = llm:generate(Q).
+answer(Q, A) <-

 product_summary(Name, Price, Summary) <-